primitivefinance/rmm-sdk/docs/sdk/rmm-sdk.swapmanager.minimumamountout.md

 ## SwapManager.minimumAmountOut() method

+> This API is provided as a preview for developers and may change based on feedback that we receive.
+Do not use this API in a production environment.
+>

-Get the minimum amount that must be received from this trade for the given slippage tolerance
+Get the minimum amount that must be received from this trade for the given slippage tolerance.

 <b>Signature:</b>